What is RCR?

 This program has two components:

-1. Advanced RCR-Online Preparation consisting of Introductory RCR (a BU PowerPoint and quiz)and Intermediate RCR (three online modules from the Collaborative Institutional Training Initiative (CITI)on Scientific Misconduct, Data Management and Publication); and 2.
-Advanced RCR Live consisting of four two-hour live core discussion workshops (or an approved alternative RCR course of at least eight hours).
-In these workshops, small groups of students and postdoctoral researchers discuss cases studies that address pertinent RCR topics, as defined by the NIH, including mentorship, integrity in data management, collaboration, publication, scientific misconduct, peer review, and conflicts of interest in research.
+1. RCR-specific online training consisting of five modules from the Collaborative Institutional Training Initiative (CITI): Introduction to RCR, Data Management, Mentoring, Plagiarism, and Reproducibility; and 2.
+Advanced RCR live, consisting of four two-hour live core discussion workshops (or an approved alternative RCR course of at least eight hours).
+In these workshops, small groups of students and postdoctoral researchers discuss case studies that address pertinent RCR topics, as defined by the NIH, including mentorship, integrity in data management, collaboration, publication, scientific misconduct, peer review, and conflicts of interest in research.

 The Online Preparation is to be completed in the first or second year of graduate training or the first semester as a postdoc.
 The four two-hour workshops are to be completed over not more than four semesters following completion of Online Preparation.